 These are all fantastic ways to love food!
 But learning to equate food with love is not always a good thing.
-It causes some of us to turn to food for comfort when we're depressed or lonely.
-This can result overeating and guilt.
+It causes some of us to turn to food for comfort when we’re depressed or lonely.
+This can result in overeating and guilt.

 As a parent, we hope to raise kids who have a healthy relationship with food.
 This will help prevent picky eating in young kids, disordered eating and struggles with weight later on.

 While your kids need nutrients to grow – it’s just as important that you as a parent help them to establish a healthy emotional relationship with food too.
 We don’t want to train our kids to run to food for comfort.
 Or reward themselves after a hard day (probably most days!) with cake.

 How do we do help our kids to have a healthy emotional relationship with food?

 Here are 3 tips to help your child grow up to have a healthy food relationship:

 1) Let your child choose how much to eat

 Pressuring kids to eat more food just makes them eat less.
 And conversely, pressuring them to eat less, causes them to eat more.
 Trust your child’s own judgement of their own appetite and follow the Division of Responsibility in Feeding.
 Not only will it allow your child to continue listening to their appetite as they grow, but it will make mealtimes far more peaceful!

 2) Don’t reward or bribe with food